-If you’re an introvert, highly sensitive person (HSP), (or maybe a sensitive introvert), and/or a person with a big heart, you need to be careful about your job environment, and choose a career or self-employment path that fits who you are, instead of trying to fit in to a bad match.
+If you’re an introvert, a highly sensitive person (HSP), a highly sensitive introvert (like me), and/or a person with a big heart, you need to be careful about your job environment, and choose a career or self-employment path that fits who you are, instead of trying to fit in to a bad match.

-As a sensitive introvert with a big heart who got so drained by many jobs I tried, I learned the hard way.
+As a highly sensitive introvert with a big heart who got so drained by many jobs I tried, I learned the hard way.
 I’d love to save you some heartache in this post by providing some career guidance, ideas, and reassurance.
 If you’re searching for introvert jobs or HSP jobs, you’re in the right place.

 In this post: